 - Bagging doesn't work so well with stable models.
-Boosting might still help. - Boosting might hurt performance on noisy datasets.
-Bagging doesn't have this problem. - On average, boosting helps more than bagging, but it is also more common for boosting to hurt performance. - In practice bagging almost always helps. - Bagging is easier to parallelize.
+Boosting might still help. - Boosting might hurt performance on noisy datasets and with outliers.
+Bagging doesn't have this problem. - On average, boosting may help more than bagging, but it is also more common for boosting to hurt performance. - In practice bagging almost always helps. - Bagging is easier to parallelize.